AmirulAzizi2225/AI4EO-Final-Project/README.md

 ## 📌 Problem Description

-Accurate land cover classification is essential for monitoring environmental change, supporting urban planning, and informing policy decisions.
+An accurate land cover classification is essential for monitoring environmental change, supporting urban planning, and informing policy decisions.
 Traditional classification methods can be labor-intensive and require extensive ground truth data.
 The goal of this project is to classify land cover over the southern United Kingdom region using Sentinel-3 satellite imagery and machine learning techniques.
 Both **unsupervised (K-Means)** and **supervised (Random Forest)** classification methods will be implemented, and their performance will be evaluated through visual and statistical comparisons.

 Figure below summarise the workflow of this project:
 ![LULC-workflow](LULC-workflow.jpg)